APB97/PlotAndIntegrate/README.md

 Scrolling will change the Unit value presented below the plot.
 Just under the plot you can find coordinate values under mouse cursor position.
 Plot can be saved as a PNG image using `Save as image...` button.

-Below it, user can find `Pick a function` button which shows a new Form where a different fucntion can be picked.
+Below it, user can find `Pick a function` button which shows a new Form where a different function can be picked.
 Currently there are only logarithmic and polynomial functions.
 User can see the function's formula directly under this button.

+On the right side, there are settings for fontsize, plot width and plot color.
+The last option available is calculating the integral for a given range on the bottom of the form.